neha-elizabeth-thomas0/stacks-local-setup/README.md

    - Create a new variable set (you can name it anything you like)
    - Note the variable set ID (format: `varset-xxxxx`)
    - The script will populate this variable set with AWS credentials

-2. **Update your deployment configuration:**
-   - In `deployments.tfdeploy.hcl`, specify the variable set ID in each deployment's inputs
-   - Example: `varset_id = "varset-qgLRwjGnGUzjkLWa"`

 ### Required Information